bitrise-io/devcenter/_articles/en/bitrise-cli/customizing-bitrise-yml.md

 - cli
 - workflows
 - env vars
-summary: 'Any tool that can edit `bitrise.yml` can add custom properties to it.
+description: 'Any tool that can edit `bitrise.yml` can add custom properties to it.
 This way you can add special properties or notes to your env vars, or even try new configurations of your workflow in `bitrise.yml`. '
 menu: